 The only wrong choice is waiting.

-Frequently Asked Questions About Joining Climate Activism
+Frequently Asked Questions About Climate Activism